JiaweiXue/JiaweiXue.github.io/index.md

 * **Email**: xuejiawei.xjw@alibaba-inc.com; xuejw2088@gmail.com; martin1995@vip.qq.com.

 ## News
-* [Jun.
+* [Aug.
 16, 2026] Our industry-deployed large-scale POI study, [Spacetime-GR: A Spacetime-aware Generative Model for Large-scale Online POI Recommendation](https://arxiv.org/pdf/2508.16126), has been accepted as an Applied Track paper at the IEEE International Conference on Data Mining **(IEEE ICDM-26)**.
 Acceptance Rate: 19.96% (103/516).
 Congratulations to all colleagues.

 * [Nov.
 20, 2024] Our work from the Purdue-Yahoo Japan project, [Predicting Individual Irregular Mobility via Web Search-Driven Bipartite Graph Neural Networks](https://ieeexplore.ieee.org/document/10758246), has been published on **IEEE Transactions on Knowledge and Data Engineering**.
 Congratulations to all collaborators: Prof. Taka, Dr. Kota, Prof. Ma, and Prof. Ukkusuri.